syncfusion-content/maui-docs/MAUI/ListView/swiping.md

 ### SwipeReset Event

-`SwipeReset` event provides the following properties in their arguments:
+The `SwipeReset` event provides the following properties in their arguments:

  * `Index`: Defines the swiping item index.
  * `DataItem`: Defines the underlying data associated with the swiped item as its arguments.
  * `OffSet`: Defines the current swipe offset of the item being swiped.

-The `SwipeReset` event used for the following use case:
+The `SwipeReset` event is used for the following use case:

  * To skip the reset operation for a swiped item.